segunak/SegunAkinyemi.com/docs/_posts/2024-12-16-natural-language-programming.md

 To start learning Python:

 * [Visual Studio Code for Education's Intro to Python Course](https://vscodeedu.com/courses/intro-to-python) - A **free** resource from Microsoft to start learning Python in a beginner friendly way.
-It's similar to Codeacademy listed below in terms of the tutorial style approach to teaching content.
-It's also worth noting that [Guido Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), the inventor of the Python programming language, [works at Microsoft](https://en.wikipedia.org/wiki/Guido_van_Rossum#Microsoft) these days.
+It's similar to Codeacademy in terms of a tutorial style teaching approach.
+It's also worth noting that [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), the creator of the Python programming language, [works at Microsoft](https://en.wikipedia.org/wiki/Guido_van_Rossum#Microsoft) these days.
-* [Codeacademy's Python Courses](https://www.codecademy.com/catalog/language/python) – This is the platform I used to learn coding when my liberal arts school, [Lindenwood University](https://en.wikipedia.org/wiki/Lindenwood_University), wasn't quite cutting it for me (still love em though).
+* [Codeacademy's Python Courses](https://www.codecademy.com/catalog/language/python) - This is the platform I used to learn coding when my liberal arts school, [Lindenwood University](https://en.wikipedia.org/wiki/Lindenwood_University), wasn't quite cutting it for me (still love em though).
 It's interactive and beginner-friendly.
 * Try Harvard's famous [CS50 Introduction to Programming with Python](https://cs50.harvard.edu/python/) course for a deeper dive into coding fundamentals.
 It's without question the most suggested "learn how to code" course industry wide.
 * Check out [r/learnpython](https://www.reddit.com/r/learnpython/wiki/index/#wiki_new_to_python.3F) for additional resources and community support.